oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 of any identifier it issues.

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim if that can cause confusion with a genuine resource owner.
+Authorization servers SHOULD NOT allow clients to influence their `client_id` value in such a way that it may be confused with the identifier of a genuine resource owner during subsequent protocol interactions.

 ## Client Authentication {#client-authentication}